 The Connecticut Health Disparities Project

-was a two-year cooperative agreement (2006-2008) generously supported by the Connecticut Health Foundation.
-Its products and publications are marked with a bullet [
+was a two-year cooperative agreement (2006-2008) generously supported by the Connecticut Health Foundation; its products and publications can be found by following the hyperlink.

 Connecticut Chronic Disease Surveillance Indicators (August 2012)